perryprog/JMBlog/rules.md

 - If you /trust a player, you are taking responsibility for their actions, including if they ruin your base.
 A moderator may help you find out who griefed you, and may punish them, but your base will not be restored to normal.
 - There are no grief protections on the main end island (the one with the dragon), do not build anything important there
 - Use caution when building above someone's base, as it may count as griefing and be removed.
 This will be up to the base owner.
+- Duping items is never allowed.
+If you are caught duping, you are subject to an immediate perm ban if necessary to prevent items from entering circulation in the economy.
+If you are given a suspicious amount of rare items, report it with /report.

 #### JustMinigames